kojikawrites/kojikawrites.github.io/docs/about.md

 of these being a very well-received book on game architecture and design, which has been the reference for many college and secondary education courses.
 In his spare time, you may see him working on games.
 He, sadly, does not have much time to play them anymore.
-He has been writing software for over 25 years, and is knowledgeable across a wide range of industries and programming languages, ranging from BASIC and Z80 assembler in the early days, through C/C++, and out the other side to Python, C# and (more recently) Rust.
+He has been writing software professionally for since the last millennium, and is knowledgeable across a wide range of industries and programming languages, ranging from BASIC and Z80 assembler in the early days, through C/C++, and out the other side to Python, C# and (more recently) Rust.

 Note that his avatar is not really what he actually looks like.
 However, it is what AI thinks he looks like based on a text description and an uploaded photo.
 He'll take it.